RossRothenstine/digital-gophers-pitchmes/PITCHME.md

   - Cons
     - Centralized.
 If configuration server is down, then apps cannot start.
     - Maximum overhead.
-    - Not integrated well with CloudFoundry.
+    - Does not integrate well with CloudFoundry.

 ---